chesterkudos/ovation/README.md

 npm i nx -g
 ```

 Although you can still run any command through npx without installing nx globally.
-For example an nx command could look like this:
+It is recommended you install NX globally.
+Here are the options for running an nx command:

 ```sh
 # if installed nx globally